lachrymator/RF-Score/README.md

 	tail -n +2 pdbbind-2012-core-iyp.csv | cut -d',' -f2,3 | rf-stat

+### rf-extract

+It parses a receptor and multiple conformations of a ligand, and extracts their RF-Score features and Vina terms.

+	rf-extract receptor.pdbqt ligand.pdbqt

+### rf-predict

+It loads a random forest from a binary file, reads features from standard input, and score them.

+	rf-predict pdbbind-2012-refined-core-x42.rf < x.csv

 ### rf-score

-It loads a random forest from a binary file, parses a receptor and multiple conformations of a ligand, generates their RF-Score features and Vina terms, and score them.
+It loads a random forest from a binary file, parses a receptor and multiple conformations of a ligand, extracts their RF-Score features and Vina terms, and score them.

 	rf-score pdbbind-2012-refined-core-x42.rf receptor.pdbqt ligand.pdbqt

+rf-score is a streamlined combination of rf-extract and rf-predict.
+The above command is equivalent to

+	rf-extract receptor.pdbqt ligand.pdbqt | tail -n +2 | rf-predict pdbbind-2012-refined-core-x42.rf

 Author